-Venturing into buying a vintage car is always exciting, it is a new possibility to own a piece of automotive history.
+Venturing into buying a classic car is always exciting, it is a new possibility to own a piece of automotive history.
 Restrain your enthusiasm for a bit, making a rushed decision is usually a poor strategy.
-Unless, of course, a car you’re after only comes up for sale once in a few decades and you must act quickly.
+Unless, of course, a model you’re after only appears in classic cars for sale listing once in a few decades and you must act quickly.
 In other cases, it often pays taking your time to get your priorities straight and thoroughly inspect the prospective purchase.
 Here are our pointers for making your next classic car purchase easier.

 Concourse queen or fixer-upper?